rs123456raushan/task-manager/README.md

-# Getting Started with Create React App
+# Getting Started with Task Manager App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A full-stack Task Manager App built using the MERN stack (MongoDB, Express.js, React.js, Node.js) to help users create, organize, and manage their tasks efficiently.
+The app provides features like task creation, updates, deletion, filtering, sorting, and detailed statistics on task progress.

 ## Available Scripts